 When it is not obvious what service an animal provides, only limited inquiries are allowed.
 Staff may ask two questions: (1) is the dog a service animal required because of a disability, and (2) what work or task has the dog been trained to perform.
 Staff cannot ask about the person's disability, require medical documentation, require a special identification card or training documentation for the dog, or ask that the dog demonstrate its ability to perform the work or task.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.

-For information about animals that do not qualify as service animals, please read our brochure Pets in the Park.
+For information about animals that do not qualify as service animals, please Pets page

 - Water: Potable water is available in all developed areas including front country campgrounds.
 While there are innumerable natural water sources throughout the park, be aware that water-borne diseases like giardia can be present.